Skip to main content

 Example: updating an API changelog using MCP servers

-Common Use Cases for Technical Writers:
+Common Use Cases for Tech Writers:

 • searching internal documentation systems - Confluence, SharePoint, Google Drive